Books and articles about Rochester cathedral.

 Letterpress from a revised and updated edition of ‘Winkles’s Cathedrals’.

 Full text.
-Only slightly revised, but some of the changes are worth noting.
+Not very different from the first edition, but some of the changes are worth noting.

 This edition was reissued, with corrections, in 1907.
-Not having seen the book, I cannot say what the corrections amount to; but I assume that Palmer would have wanted to say something about the new spire, completed in 1904.
+Not having seen a copy, I cannot say what the corrections amount to; but I imagine that Palmer might have wanted to mention the new spire, completed in 1904.